kartoza/sawps/docs/src/user/guide/registering.md

 ![Registering 5](./img/registering-5.png)

 This step will require you to download and install a token generator, such as the Google Authenticator from the Google Play store.
-You can install the token generator on your preferred device (ii.e. cellphone, laptop, etc.)
+You can install the token generator on your preferred device (i.e. cellphone, laptop, etc.)

 ![Registering 6](./img/registering-6.png)